 You too.

-All right, what about the victims of F Epstein?
+What about the victims of Epstein?

 Does anyone ever think of them?

-We'll explain coming up next, and how do we save our big cities from all the violence and poverty after decades of democratic rule straight ahead?
+And how do we save our big cities from all the violence and poverty after decades of Democratic rule?

-All right, 25 till the top of the hour, 800 941 Sean, toll free telephone number, you want to be a part of the program.
+I-25 till the top of the hour, 800-941, Sean, toll free telephone number.

-You know, the attorney general Barr had said, uh, if you were part of this operation, this was this sick network of Jeffrey Epstein, Lolita Express and Orgy Island and all these young girls, and he goes, uh, don't think you're resting easy.
+You know, the Attorney General Barr had said, if you were part of this operation, this sick network of Jeffrey Epstein, Lolita Express and Orgy Island, and all these young girls.

-He's very clear about it.
+And he's very clear about it.

-And he said the people that that he was so angry that this had happened, whatever means what however he died, suicide or whatever.
+And he said the people that he was so angry that this had happened, whatever, means however he died, suicide or whatever, I'm not beginning to go down that avenue.

 I have no clue.

-Uh so we know that part at this point.
+So we know that part at this point.

 We don't know much more than that.

-But the attorney general focused on the victims of Epstein.
+But the Attorney General focused on the victims of Epstein.

 They've got to get to the bottom of this, just like the human trafficking of young girls that happens on our southern border.